Five@5: Derry businesses continuing to operate during lockdown

 Contact

-Derry Now is today launching a new campaign to help our local businesses in these difficult times.
+Derry Now has launched a new campaign to help our local businesses in these difficult times.

 The 'Five at Five' campaign will highlight five local businesses who are still open.